-Dragon boat legends
+Dragon Boat Festival legends

 The most popular belief of the origin of the dragon boat race is related to the tragic death of the famous poet Qu Yuan.
 Legend has it that the patriotic poet threw himself into the river because he could not help his beloved country.

 Out of respect for Qu Yuan, people rowed narrow boats into the river to try to find his body and to give him a proper burial.
 To honor the poet, each year this activity is carried out around the fifth day of the fifth month of the lunar calendar.

 According to historical research, dragon boat racing existed even earlier than Qu Yuan’s time.
 For example, in the area of Gusu, there was a custom to race dragon boats to welcome Wu Zixu, the deity of the tide.